Carter-Moorse/Carter-Moorse.github.io/devlog/_posts/2024-09-28-code-editor-widget-in-mendix.md

 Any properties we change in Mendix are reflects what loads in the Mendix app.

-To get the source code for the full project, go to the [GitHub repo](https://github.com/Carter-Moorse/Mendix-CodeEditor).
+To get the source code for the full project, go to the [Mendix-CodeEditor GitHub repo](https://github.com/Carter-Moorse/Mendix-CodeEditor).
 Thanks for reading!